 Click here for an article from the Lexington Herald-Leader (12/07/07) explaining the garden's reason and purpose.

-Click here for an article from the Lexington Herald-Leader (December 2006)
+Click here for an editorial from the Lexington Herald-Leader (December 2006)